avrubio/Tic-Tac-Toe/README.md

 ## Approach:

-It looks like you've provided a detailed piece of JavaScript code that implements a Tic Tac Toe game with various features, including player turns, win detection, scoring, reset buttons, and a light/dark mode toggle.
-Let me break down the code for you:

 1. **Setup and Variables:**

    - The code begins by setting up variables like `container`, `currentPlayer`, and score counters for both players.